ooa64/tcldbf2/doc/tcldbf.md

 + **command** record *rowid*

-Returns a list of cell values for the given row
+Returns a list of cell values for the given row.

+Compatibility mode: all returned values are strings.

 + **command** get *rowid* ?*label*?